-The user clicks on one of the applications in the list.
+The user clicks on one of the cyber-foraging-enabled applications in the list.

-The application metadata is extracted from the application and a cloudlet that matches the application requirements is selected from the list of available cloudlet servers.
+The application metadata is extracted from the application.

+A cloudlet that matches the application requirements that are contained in the application metadata is selected from the list of available cloudlet servers.

 The cloudlet client issues an HTTP Post request to the selected CloudletServer.
 This request contains a unique application identifier and the application metadata.